Remote Medical Training Instructors

 Chris Immer

 Chris has been a dedicated member of Lummi Island Fire Department for 17 years, serving as both a firefighter and EMT.
-Volunteering on a small island has provided him with a unique perspective on community service in remote settings.
+Living and working on a small island has given him a unique perspective on providing care in remote settings.
 Through his daily experiences, Chris understands the challenges faced by healthcare providers in isolated areas—challenges that closely mirror those encountered by students who choose Remote Medical Training (RMT).
+Over the years, Chris has also developed a love for outdoor adventures like scuba diving, 4x4 driving, and motorcycling.
+As an instructor for the American Heart Association (AHA), Red Cross, and Remote Medical Training, Chris is committed to helping others succeed.
+As an instructor for RMT, he’s passionate about helping students feel confident in their abilities, ensuring they leave with the skills and mindset to succeed in challenging environments.

 Peter Ellis

-My name is Peter Ellis.
-I have been involved in the medical field for the last twenty years.
-My first exposure to wilderness medicine came in the form of taking the National Ski Patrol’s “Outdoor Emergency Care” course at the age of 17.
-I have been hooked ever since!
-I became an EMT in 2009, and a paramedic in 2018.
-I spent fifteen years working for the National Park Service as a backcountry ranger, then lead climbing ranger at Mt.
+Peter has been involved in the medical field for the last twenty years.
+His first exposure to wilderness medicine came in the form of taking the National Ski Patrol’s “Outdoor Emergency Care” course at the age of 17 and he has been hooked ever since!
+He became an EMT in 2009, and a paramedic in 2018.
+He spent fifteen years working for the National Park Service as a backcountry ranger, then lead climbing ranger at Mt.
 Rainier National Park.
-It was there that I learned the value of refining medical skills for an austere environment and the value of having partners in the mountains who have the skills to help in an emergency.
-I also developed a passion for training and teaching others those skills while working for the National Park Service.
-More recently, I was hired as a firefighter and paramedic with the City of Bellingham Fire Department.
-I feel very fortunate to be able to serve the community in which my wife and I are raising our young son!
-When I am not working at the fire department or teaching for Remote Medical, I enjoy backcountry skiing, mountaineering, climbing, and trail running.
+These roles taught him how critical it is to be prepared for emergencies in remote areas and ignited his passion for teaching others those same skills.
+More recently, Peter was hired as a firefighter and paramedic with the City of Bellingham Fire Department.
+He feels very fortunate to be able to serve the community in which he and his wife are raising their young son!
+Peter spends his free time backcountry skiing, mountaineering, climbing, and trail running.

 Mary Ennes Davis

-Mary has been involved with outdoor emergency care for nearly 15 years and brings over 30 years of teaching experience to the RMT classroom.
-A Team leader for ski patrol at Mount Baker ski area, Instructor for OEC, trained in avalanche rescue and Mountain Travel and Rescue, a remote EMT and lifelong learner, Mary joined the RMT Instruction team during Covid because she believes that the world needs more first responders, and everyone should have some basic skills in first aid.
-She is a professional artist and educator, running her own installation business; she loves to ski, climb, row, cycle and explore new places with her husband and dog.
+Mary brings nearly 20 years of experience in outdoor emergency care and over 35 years of professional teaching to her work with RMT.
+A team leader for ski patrol at Mount Baker Ski Area,an instructor for OEC and Instructor Development, trained in avalanche rescue and Mountain Travel and Rescue, a remote EMT and lifelong learner, she has a wealth of knowledge to share with her students.
+She believes the world needs more first responders, and everyone should have some basic skills in first aid.
+When she’s not teaching, Mary runs her own art installation business and works with her husband to provide CPR training to local businesses.
+She loves skiing, climbing, rowing, and exploring new places with her dog by her side.

 Wes Seger